passionweb-manuel-schnabel/formengine-field-controls/README.md

-# Add FormEngine field controls
+# Add FormEngine fieldControls

-Usage of field controls to extend TCA functionality (TYPO3 CMS)
+Usage of fieldControls to extend TCA functionality (TYPO3 CMS)

 ## What does it do?

-Extends the FormEngine and adds a field control button next to the description field.
+Extends the FormEngine and adds a fieldControl button next to the description field.

 ## Installation